brandf/WaveFunctionCollapse/README.md

 ![wfc diagram](assets/wavefunctioncollapse_diagram.png)

+Overall this should look familiar - the goal is to make minor changes after all.
 It starts out identical to a standard decoder LLM, however the Transformer is a bit different.
 1. The input embeddings are divided into two segments.
     - The "Past" segement represents embeddings that have already been input/output by/to the users.
     - The "Future" segment represents a linear sequence (not tree) of speculated future embeddings.